FakeItEasy/FakeItEasy/docs/capturing-arguments.md

 * use the `Captured` object's `_` member to configure the call to capture any values for that argument (this is analogous to the `A<T>._` member, and just like it, there is a matching `Ignored` member in case you prefer that name)
+* specify that the method will [do nothing](doing-nothing.md).
+  As with any attempt to [configure a fake object's behavior](specifying-a-call-to-configure), it's the final action that completes the `A.CallTo` sequence.
+Without it, there's no change to the fake object's behavior, and no values will be captured on calls to the method.
+You don't need to pair `DoesNothing` with configuration that uses a capturing argument: you could return values, throw exceptions, or whatever;
+  it was just appropriate here for a method that returns nothing.
 * use `Values` to access all the captured values so they can be asserted
 * (alternative flow) use `GetLastValue` to access the most recent captured value so it can be asserted.
   This will throw a `FakeItEasy.ExpectationException` if no values have been captured.